thingsboard/thingsboard.github.io/_includes/docs/reference/performance-comparison.md

  * Reliable solution to survive the peak load
  * Reasonable price for performance and reliability
  * Able to scale (vertically).
- * Short technology stack (Postgres, Kafka)
+ * Narrow technology stack (Postgres, Kafka)
 Cons:
  * The telemetry storage consumption is quite intensive.
-It may become expensive if the telemetry time-to-live (TTL) is a years or infinite.
+It may become expensive if the telemetry time-to-live (TTL) is a year or infinite.
  * Scale only vertical (faster instance, more storage IOPS) - very limited by hardware available and become expensive.
- * Kafka as a solo instance and messages persists eventually (no fsync called), potential message loss if Kafka crashes.
+ * Kafka here is a single instance.
+Messages persist eventually (no fsync called).
+It causes potential latest message loss if Kafka crashes (quite rare, but possible).
  * Maintain or fail any of component will lead to downtime for all the system.

 ## Timescale + Kafka + Postgres performance